...

 Article by Dr Clare Morrison

-How Fast Does Viagra Work?
+How Long Does It Take Viagra To Work?

 Why does Viagra work faster for some people than others?
 To understand why, it’s useful to know what happens when you take Viagra: